aosabook/500lines/dagoba/chapter.md

 But we can see the same beats being hit here, with the addition of a query initialization step.
 If there's no gremlin and we're out of available edges then we pull.
 If we have a gremlin but haven't yet set state then we find any edges going the appropriate direction and add them to our state.
 If there's a gremlin but its current vertex has no appropriate edges then we pull.
 And finally we pop off an edge and return a freshly cloned gremlin on the vertex to which it points.

 Glancing at this code we see `!state.edges.length` repeated in each of the three clauses.
 It's tempting to refactor this to reduce the complexity of those conditionals.
 There are two issues keeping us from doing so.
-One is relatively minor: the third `!state.edges.length` means something different than the first two, since `state.edges` has been changed between the second and third conditional.
+One is relatively minor: the third `!state.edges.length` means something different from the first two, since `state.edges` has been changed between the second and third conditional.
 This actually encourages us to refactor, because having the same label mean two different things inside a single function usually isn't ideal.

 But this isn't the only pipetype function we're writing, and we'll see these ideas of query initialization and/or state initialization repeated over and over.
 There's always a balancing act when writing code between structured qualities and unstructured qualities.
 Too much structure and you pay a high cost in boilerplate and abstraction complexity.
 Too little structure and you'll have to keep all the plumbing minutia in your head.

 In this case, with a dozen or so pipetypes, the right choice seems to be to style each of the pipetype functions as similarly as possible, and label the constituent pieces with comments.
 So we resist our impulse to refactor this particular pipetype, because doing so would reduce uniformity, but we also resist the urge to engineer a formal structural abstraction for query initialization, state initialization, and the like.
 If there were hundreds of pipetypes that latter choice would probably be the right one -- the complexity cost of the abstraction is constant, while the benefit accrues linearly with the number of units.
-When handling that many moving pieces anything you can do to enforce regularity among them is helpful.
+When handling that many moving pieces, anything you can do to enforce regularity among them is helpful.

 #### Property